FilipMalczak/recordtuples/README.md

 No Javadoc, no tutorials, nothing.
 It is what you can expect.
 An example of sources for `Triplet` can be found at the end of this README.

 All the classes are in the `com.github.filipmalczak.recordtuples` package.
+[CI](https://github.com/FilipMalczak/recordtuples/actions) is configured to print all the generated sources in a dedicated job, so if you wanna look up how the sources look like, look into "Print sources" step.

 ### Tuples